Biomedical waste: India

-Due to the competition to improve quality and so as to get accreditation from agencies like ISO, NABH, JCI, many private organizations have initiated proper biomedical waste disposal but still the gap is huge.
+Due to the competition to improve quality and so as to get accreditation from agencies like ISO, the NABH, JCI, and many private organizations have initiated proper biomedical waste disposal but still the gap is huge.

 Many studies took place in Gujarat, India regarding the knowledge of workers in facilities such as hospitals, nursing homes, or home health.
 It was found that 26% of doctors and 43% of paramedical staff were unaware of the risks related to biomedical wastes.
 After extensively looking at the different facilities, many were undeveloped in the area regarding biomedical waste.
 The rules and regulations in India work with The Bio-medical Waste (Management and Handling) Rules from 1998, yet a large number of health care facilities were found to be sorting the waste incorrectly.

-Update around 26 March 2020.
 The National Green Tribunal (NGT) has been stringent on the application of the BMW 2016 over the past 12 months.
 There are now over 200 licensed Common Bio Medical Waste Treatment and Disposal Facilities (CBWTDF) or Common Treatment Facility (CTF) in the country.
-The rules have been updated over the years.
 The training of Health Care Facility staff and the awareness of the Hazards of Bio Medical waste is still a challenge in most of the country.
 The compliance is being enforced through penalties and via awareness.
 The CTF are operational in most Tier 1 cities and Tier 2 cities of India and compliance is high today because of NGT.
 But lack of awareness lead to issues of improper segregation.
 In Tier 2 and 3 cities the general waste is also mixed with biomedical waste.

 The latest guidelines for segregation of bio-medical waste recommend the following color coding: